prudhv16/Getting-and-cleaning-data-project/README.md

 >Good luck!

 - open and run run_analysis.R
-- It should download and generate Cleandata.txt tidy file as output.
+- It should download input data and generate Cleandata.txt tidy file as output.